Toyota Tundra Insurance Rates

 You can even start comparing Toyota Tundra insurance quotes from multiple companies by entering your ZIP code into our free tool.

-Estimated insurance rates for a Toyota Tundra are $1,442 a year for full coverage.
-Comprehensive insurance costs on average $306 a year, collision insurance costs $506, and liability is estimated at $450.
-A policy with only liability insurance costs approximately $518 a year, and a high-risk policy costs $3,106 or more.
+Estimated insurance rates for a Toyota Tundra are $1,442 a year including full coverage.
+Comprehensive costs approximately $306 each year, collision insurance costs $506, and liability costs around $450.
+Liability-only coverage costs as low as $518 a year, and high-risk coverage costs around $3,106.
 16-year-old drivers pay the most at up to $5,420 a year.

 Average premium for full coverage: $1,442